ABaldosano/ABaldosano/README.md

 ## ⬡ About

-I'm a second-year **BSIT student** at **Palawan State University** and serving as **President of PSU-SITE** — the university's IT student organization.
-I build custom web systems, AI-integrated academic platforms, and e-commerce infrastructure entirely from scratch.
-No templates, no boilerplate.
+I'm a second-year **BSIT student** at **Palawan State University** and serve as **President of PSU-SITE**, the university's IT student organization.
+I build custom web systems, AI-integrated academic platforms, and affiliate commerce sites.
+No copy-pasted templates.

-Currently deep in thesis development with **ATLAS-PSU**, a Genetic Algorithm-based teaching load assignment system for PSU's College of Sciences — and running **[Centrilign](https://github.com/Centrilign)**, a digital product studio where I ship affiliate commerce platforms and market data tools.
+Currently building **ATLAS-PSU** as my thesis prototype, a Genetic Algorithm-based teaching load assignment system for PSU's College of Sciences, and running **[Centrilign](https://github.com/Centrilign)**, a small digital studio shipping affiliate platforms and market data tools.

 **Open To**
 - Freelance web development projects